 The remainder of the installation process involves setting up the configuration file, creating the core databases, and starting the MySQL server.
-For instructions, see Postinstallation Setup and Testing.
+For next steps, see Postinstallation Setup and Testing.

 The accounts that are listed in the MySQL grant tables initially have no passwords.
-After starting the server, you should set up passwords for them using the instructions in Postinstallation Setup and Testing.
+After starting the server, you should set up passwords for them using the instructions in Securing the Initial MySQL Accounts.

-Chapter 2.
-Installing MySQL on Linux Using RPM Packages
+Chapter 2 Installing MySQL on Linux Using RPM Packages